 Privacy regulations fundamentally changed test data economics, transforming synthetic generation from optional optimization to essential practice.

 Synthetic data generation eliminates these bottlenecks through on-demand creation.
-AI platforms generate test datasets meeting specific requirements in minutes rather than weeks.
-Teams access synthetic data instantly without governance approvals or production environment access.
-Automated generation scales to arbitrary volumes and complexity without manual effort.
+AI test platforms generate datasets meeting specific requirements in minutes.
+Teams access synthetic data without governance approvals, production environment access, or DBA involvement.
+Organisations report 50 to 80% acceleration in testing cycles after eliminating test data provisioning delays.

 Testing effectiveness depends on data realism.
 Oversimplified test data creates false quality confidence when tests pass with clean data but fail with production complexity.